israeldvd/amounts-monitor/notes/S09_Side_effects,_reducers,_context_API.md

 -   _React Context should not **replace** all component communications and props_
     -   they are still very import, as noted in the [previous section](#17-using-a-custom-context-provider-component)
     -   short "prop chain" is not a big problem

+## 1.7.
+Rule of Hooks

+Some rules are important to follow.
+These are the official ones:

+-   only call _React Hooks_ inside component functins or custom Hooks
+-   don't call them inside nested functions or in any block statemets

+Another non-official good **rule** is: always add everything used inside `useEffect` as item in its dependecy list.

 ##